Our Philosophy and Goals

 Our staff is made up of warm, caring individuals who are professionals in their field.Our faculty participates in on going training in early childhood and Jewish education.Through age-group teamwork, teachers learn from and support one another in applying best practices in the field of early childhood education.

 We view parents as an integral partner in the child’s learning experience.
 Teachers work with parents to learn about children’s specific needs, as well as share information about the classroom experiences.
 Positive relationships with parents are fundamental in the work that we do at the ECC.
-The Parent Involvement Committee (PIC) counts on parent involvement to enhance various aspects of our community through fundraising, special events and parent education.
-Our toddler through Pre-K program provides weekly gym and music enrichment.
-Children in a three-year old or four-year old program receive weekly swim instruction.
+The Parent Teacher Leadership Committee counts on parent involvement to enhance various aspects of our community through fundraising, special events and parent education.